cyberark/conjur-base-image/README.md

 * Last security update
 * Jenkins pipeline for building the Docker image
 * Automated tests validate FIPS mode is successfully enabled and all artifacts are compiled against the FIPS 140-2 compliant
-* OpenSSL version installed in the Phusion and Ubuntu images:
+* OpenSSL version installed in the Ubuntu images:
   * OpenSSL version: `openssl-1.0.2zg` (built by SafeLogic to be FIPS-Compliant)
 * OpenSSL version installed in the UBI image:
   * OpenSSL version: `openssl-1.1.1k`

 ## Usage

-- [Phusion](./phusion-ruby-fips/) image is the parent image of Conjur Enterprise Server
 - [Ubuntu](./ubuntu-ruby-fips/) image is the parent image of Conjur Server
 - [UBI](./ubi-ruby-fips/) image is the parent image of Conjur Server for OpenShift